BranchMetrics/branch-deep-linking-public-api/README.md

 : The dictionary to embed with the link.
 Accessed as session or install parameters from the SDK.

 **Note**
-You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the data dictionary:
+You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the data dictionary.
+Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug your OG tags!

 | Key | Value
 | --- | ---